michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0080.md

 - n: a flowing together
 - n: a coming together of people
 ### Family
+- confluence: confluences+
-confluence: confluences+;confluent: confluence, confluently, confluents
+- confluent: confluence, confluently, confluents
 ### Examples
 - The choking first aid posters of yore were a messy confluence of primary colors and a stylized fish skeleton.
 - An unusual calendar confluence means consumers are getting a later start on their holiday shopping.